avritchie/tonga/README.md

 Any results produced by the protocols or counters will appear in the result table, where they can be sorted and edited.
 You can export the result table as a CSV file, or import them directly into Microsoft Excel, if installed.

+#### Working with a large number of files

+If hundreds or thousands of files need to be processed, importing them can be slow, use a lot of memory, and be completely unnecessary, if the images do not need to be viewed anymore and processing parameters do not need to be tested either.
+For cases like this, where you simply want to execute a same filter/protocol for a large number of images, Tonga has a "work on disk" mode (also called "batch" mode).
+When it is enabled, the images are never imported to the software, until the processing has been started.
+Therefore, you can not see the images in the user interface, but importing even thousands of images is extremely fast.

+The protocol and parameters are selected the same way as in the normal mode.
+After pressing the "Run for all" button, all the imported files will be processed normally, and the output images will be saved as PNG files to the directory of the original file.
+The results will appear normally in the result table after the processing is finished.
+The "work on disk" mode can be enabled from the "work on disk" checkbox in the "General" tab.
+Please note that it can only be enabled if the image list is currently empty.

 #### Hotkeys and tips

 * You can click the number of a slider control to change its value
 * Press Ctrl+F to run the filter for the current image ("Run for single")
 * Press Esc during filter or protocol execution to stop the execution
+* You can sort the rows by clicking the column you want to sort by
+* You can also edit the values by double-clicking them
+* Right click the result panel to find an option to clear the current result table

 ### General settings